 TGax Editor: Please make changes to the following paragraph in this subclause as shown below :

+The Address 1 field of the FILS Discovery frame shall be set to the broadcast address.

 For the APs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID may transmit a FILS Discovery frame.
 If dot11MultiBSSIDImplemented is true, then the following applies to the fields in the FILS Discovery frame:

-The Address 1 field shall be set to the broadcast address

-The Address 2 and Address 3 fields shall be set to the transmitted BSSID

 The SSID or Short SSID field shall be set to the SSID or short SSID, respectively, of the transmitted BSSID

 The FILS Capability field shall be present and the Multiple BSSIDs Presence Indicator subfield shall be set to 1